L42i/SuperMesh/README.md

 # SuperMesh

-SuperMesh is a distributed camera system for object and motion tracking.
+SuperMesh - formally **SüperMësh** - is a distributed camera system for object and motion tracking.

 ## Project Structure